Introduction to NAS Drive

 In the NAS device, the wireless router is used as the device are more used in a distributed working environment which has access to file system connected to the network.
 Small organizations use the NAS storage device as a private cloud that is deployed for their organization.
 Large organizations also use the NAS storage device as the capacity size of the NAS Drive is huge and it is capable of storing a huge chunk of data in it.

 Where do we use NAS Drive?

 For the NAS Drive, the HDD is selected as per the application requirement.
 The files shared on the network can be Microsoft word documents or spreadsheets which require periodic backup as the data is continuously alteration.
 As the HDD is selected as per application requirement if the user wants to store large media files it requires larger size capacity disks, powerful network connection as the data retrieval speed can depend on it.

-The individual user also uses the NAS Drive to store their data like audio or video clips, or their documents which they can access from any remote locations.
+The individual user also uses the NAS Drive to store their data like audio or video clips, or their documents which they can access from any remote location.
 As it has low cost it is easily affordable for the user and they can use to store data in NAS Drive.
 In small organizations, they are mostly used in case of any disaster recovery as the data is a very crucial part of their organization.
 It can also be operated in server mode as it can serve multimedia files, email, and database.
 They are mostly used because the data backup process is automated and the data retrieval process is not so time taking which means the user can access huge chunks of data without wasting any time.

 Advantages of NAS Drive